dart-lang/ecosystem/pkgs/firehose/test_data/golden/comment_version.md

 Documentation at https://github.com/dart-lang/ecosystem/wiki/Publishing-automation.

-This check can be disabled by tagging the PR with `skip-version-check`
+This check can be disabled by tagging the PR with `skip-version-check`.
 </details>